kjaymiller/Python-Community-News/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Python Community News Code of Conduct

 ## Our Pledge